 What is eLearning?

-Bellevue College eLearning encompasses all courses taught in online and hybrid formats, using Canvas, Bellevue College’s Learning Management System.
-Our online programming includes Associate Degrees, Online Bachelor Degrees, and Certificates.
+eLearning at Bellevue College encompasses all online courses, including blended hybrid formats, using Canvas, our Learning Management System (LMS).
+Our programs include Online Associate Degrees, Bachelor’s Degrees, and Certificates.

 How Does eLearning Work?

-In an online course, your instruction is delivered via Canvas, Bellevue College Learning Management System, rather than in a face-to-face classroom.
+In an online course, your instruction is delivered via Canvas, the Bellevue College Learning Management System, rather than in a face-to-face classroom.
 Think of Canvas as a virtual classroom.
 Read more about courses in Canvas.

 Important Class Attendance Information